Dawn Hadley: Education and career

 Born in Walsall, Hadley studied Modern History at the Universities of Hull and Birmingham.

 She was a temporary lecturer in History at the University of Leeds.
 In 1996, Hadley was hired by the University of Sheffield as a lecturer.
-From 2009 to 2018, Hadley was a professor at the University.
-She served as Faculty Director of Post-Graduate Studies from 2009 to 2013.
-She was promoted to Head of Department in 2014.
-She also was Acting Vice-President for Arts and Humanities at the University from 2017 to 2018.
+From 2009 to 2018, Hadley was a professor at the university.
+She served as faculty director of postgraduate studies from 2009 to 2013.
+She was promoted to head of department in 2014.
+She also was acting vice-president for arts and humanities at the university from 2017 to 2018.

 Hadley joined the University of York in 2018.
 She has written several publications on Anglo-Saxon culture and society and Viking-Age history.
 Her primary research focus is the study of childhood, gender, migration, and funerary rituals.
 Hadley is Director of White Rose College of Arts and Humanities, Universities of Leeds, Sheffield, and York.

 Current research

 Hadley's most recent research includes contributions to The Rothwell Charnel Chapel Project, the Sheffield Castle project and Tents to Towns: the Viking Great Army and its Legacy project.
-Hadley, along with Dr Jennifer Crangle and Dr Elizabeth Craig-Atkins (University of Sheffield), led the Rothwell Charnel Chapel Project’, which focuses on the 13th century charnel chapel at Holy Trinity Church, in Rothwell, Northamptonshire.
+Hadley, along with Jennifer Crangle and Elizabeth Craig-Atkins (University of Sheffield), led the Rothwell Charnel Chapel Project’, which focuses on the 13th century charnel chapel at Holy Trinity Church, in Rothwell, Northamptonshire.
 The below-ground chapel house contains one of two remaining medieval ossuaries in England.

 Hadley co-directs the "Viking Torksey project" on the 9th century Viking winter camp at Torksey, Lincolnshire with Prof. Julian Richards, and its extension Tents to Towns.
 Building on the late Mark Blackburn's identification and characterisation of the site, the new project focused on the legacy of the Viking army in the area, its interaction with the local community, the development of Anglo-Saxon towns, and the changing nature of commerce during the Anglo-Saxon period at Torksey.
 Hadley has co-authored a new book with Prof. John Moreland (University of Sheffield) on Sheffield Castle, which was destroyed (slighted) during the English Civil War.
 The book is based on the research project led by Hadley and Moreland on previous excavations of the castle site.